Shikoku Bekkaku 20 Sacred Sites 9 -14 October 2024

 After a short drive, we reached Temple 12 Enmei-ji which Principle Image is Enmei-jizo-bisatsu.
 Daishi found a certain Izari Pine tree at this temple taking pity on her and created an Awl Amulet.
 He gave one to Izari and due to subtle miracle, she immediately recovered.
 She recited the Awl and was ordained as a monk.
 The Awl from that time still exists as a temple treasure.
 It is a vow that if you pray sincerely for this awl Amulet morning and evening, you will be relieved of all kinds of illness.
 You will also be praying for safe childbirth.

-October 13 Temple 15 20 in Tokushima, and 17, 18 and 19 in Kagawa
+October 13: Temple 15 & 20 in Tokushima, and 17-19 in Kagawa

 When I opened the curtain in the morning, I was thrilled to find clouds floating in the valley and at top of two mountain ranges.
 We sat off as usual at 8 am hoping to visit the last five temples today.
 First after a short drive, we reached the foothill of Temple 15 Hashikura-ji (Principle Image – Konpira-dai-gongen).
 We had a short ride on a cable car followed by a fairly long walk to the main temple.
-It is remarkable to find the Heart Sutra engraved into the staircases lined with old trees.
-Very atmospheric!
-Another interesting feature of this temple is the installations of the principle deities of the 88 Temples in an expansive court yard.
-By walking counter-clockwise this year, one can accumulate three times the merit.
-So I walked counter clockwise twice!
+It is wonderful to find the Heart Sutra engraved into the long staircases lined with old trees.
+Very serene atmospheric!

 October 14 Tokushima-Osaka-Hong Kong